miso-lims/miso-lims/docs/user_manual/boxes.md

 {% include userman-heading.md section=page.section sub=sub title="Editing Boxes" %}

 Boxes can be edited individually or in bulk.
 Bulk editing is convenient when you have several boxes to modify at once.
+Editing individual boxes is sometimes preferable because it allows you to modify the box contents as well as the box attributes.

+Most box fields can be edited, with the exception of the box ID, name, and size.

+To select boxes for bulk editing, click on the Boxes link in the Tracking menu on the left side of the page.
+Select the boxes you wish to edit and click "Edit" in the toolbar at the top of the table.

+To edit a single box, click on the Boxes link in the Tracking menu on the left side of the page, and click on the target box's name or alias.

+Freezer location can be changed on the Edit Box page by scanning the desired freezer location's barcode or selecting the desired freezer location from the dropdown menu, and clicking "Set".
+Freezer location can be changed on the bulk edit boxes page by scanning the freezer location barcode into the Freezer Location Barcode cell; the Freezer Location cell will update automatically with the appropriate freezer location details.

-Editing individual boxes is sometimes preferable because it provides a few additional options.
-This page also displays a diagram of the box contents, as well as a table of the box contents (see figure {{figure}}).
-If no positions in the Contents diagram are selected, the table will contain all box contents items.
+On the Edit Box page, if no positions are selected in the Contents diagram (figure {{figure}}), the table will contain all box contents items.
 If one or more positions in the Contents diagram are selected, the table will be filtered to display only those items, and available actions for those items will be displayed at the top of the table.

 {% include userman-figure.md num=figure cap="Contents diagram and table" img="contents-diagram-and-table.png"
 %}